 Publisher’s Weekly summarizes the book best:

 Patterned as a parody of the celebrated Clement Moore poem, this story of eight baby turkeys unfolds with joyous abandon and crackling vitality, as eight children embark on a Thanksgiving field trip that will change their lives forever.
 They are breathless as they catch sight of Farmer Mack Nuggett for the first time: “He was dressed all in denim, / From his head to his toe, / With a pinch of polyester / And a dash of Velcro.”
-The exuberant turkeys–Ollie, Stanley, Larry, Moe, Wally, Beaver and Groucho–catch the children up in raucous barnyard antics until the merriment is quelled by the sight of the ax.
+The exuberant turkeys–Ollie, Stanley, Larry, Moe, Wally, Beaver, and Groucho–catch the children up in raucous barnyard antics until the merriment is quelled by the sight of the ax.

 Deeply touched by the turkeys’ plight, the children–who have grown mysteriously fatter and have feathers sticking out from under their clothes–board the bus to go back to the city.
 The next night, family silhouettes can be seen–each with a grateful turkey guest–as “They feasted on veggies / With jelly and toast.”
 This humorous, lighthearted story is adorned with bold, bright illustrations that convey a sense of wacky high-spiritedness sometimes lacking in traditional holiday fare.

 If you think this book is too young for your older elementary to middle school students, fear not.
-Last year was my second year teaching this particular book to middle schoolers, and both years, students enjoyed the picture book immensely.
+Last year was my second year teaching this particular book to middle schoolers, and in both years, my students enjoyed the picture book immensely.
 They loved relaxing for a couple of minutes, and they loved the comical storyline along with the charming illustrations.
-Plus, the students easily recognized the figurative language of similes, metaphors, onomatopoeia, and alliterations disbursed throughout that they most likely missed when they were younger.

 For example, we explore how, Twas The Night Before Thanksgiving and The Night Before Christmas have a rhythm of “Da Da DUM,” and “Da Da DUM.”